 - 1/4 cup parmesan cheese

-- When water/milk begins to boil, stir in dry macaroni, salt and garlic powder.
+- Add Pasta: When water/milk begins to boil, stir in dry macaroni, salt and garlic powder.
 Bring to a boil, and boil over medium low heat 7-8 minutes until pasta is al dente.
 Important: Stir frequently to ensure pasta isn't sticking to the bottom of the pan!

 For Topping (Optional Step)